Public Space & Room Usage Policy

 - Groups may rearrange furniture in the room to accommodate usage, but furniture should be returned to its original location at the conclusion of the event.

-- The Library has limited additional seating and tables available for rent (charges will apply).
+- The Library has limited additional seating and tables available upon request.
 Furniture may also be brought in by an outside vendor.
 Groups are responsible for arrangements with vendors including service arrangements and payment.

 - Liabilities and Insurance.
 Groups not affiliated with the University may be required to purchase insurance for the event.

 - Cancellation.
 Cancellations should be received at least ten business days prior to the event.
-If notice of cancellation is received in that time, no cancellation charges will be incurred.
-Cancellations later than ten business days will incur a cancellation fee of one-half the appropriate rate.
-Cancellation fees will be waived if weather conditions or other emergencies cause the cancellation.
-The Library may deny future requests for space, especially in the case of multiple cancellations.
+If late or no notice is given, the Library Administration may decline future reservations for the sponsoring group.
+Cancellation policy will be waived if weather conditions or other emergencies cause the cancellation.
 The sponsoring group is responsible for cancelling any other non-library services that it may have arranged (such as catering or tech services and support).

 - Parking.
 Groups not affiliated with the University must make arrangements with University Parking.
 The Library is not responsible for parking tickets as may be issued.
 Information about parking is available at: www.dps.siu.edu/pk_welcome.htm and a helpful FAQ at: www.dps.siu.edu/pk_info_faq_101.htm